 The law specifically denotes that felons who were convicted of serious and violent crimes, sexual crimes, and crimes resulting in life in prison are under the supervision of the state rather than local communities.
 This includes crimes like:

 PRCS is not a form of probation.
-Unlike PRCS, probation is part of the sentencing a felon receives from the court.
+Unlike PRCS, probation is part of the sentencing a felon receives from the CA court system.
 It’s an alternative sentence whereby the felon does not have to serve prison time.
 Instead, PRCS goes into effect after the felon’s sentence has been completed.

 Parole is a similar supervisory system that used to apply to all felons in California.
 The term “parole” refers to instances in which the state monitors felons after their release from prison.
 Now, lower-level felons are supervised by the county in which they reside through PRCS.